-This separation means that, while Scottish research areas cover similar territories to their sister nations such as inheritance, church records and civil registration, they have often done so in very different ways.
+This separation means that, while Scottish ancestry research areas cover similar territories to their sister nations such as inheritance, church records and civil registration, they have often done so in very different ways.

-And as with the rest of the UK, Scotland also has a long tradition of indexing, digitisation and hosting its records online.
+And as with the rest of the UK, Scotland also has a long tradition of indexing, digitisation and hosting its ancestry records online.

-If your ancestors were Scottish, there are a range of free website resources to help you with your research, ranging from amateur transcription projects and community projects, to resources provided online by the Scottish Government and national bodies such as the National Library of Scotland.
+If your ancestors were Scottish, there are a range of free Scottish ancestry website resources to help you with your research, ranging from amateur transcription projects and community projects, to resources provided online by the Scottish Government and national bodies such as the National Library of Scotland.

-FamilySearch hosts two useful Scottish vital records indexes – Scotland Births and Baptisms 1564-1950 and Scotland Marriages 1561-1910.
+FamilySearch hosts two useful vital records indexes for Scottish ancestry – Scotland Births and Baptisms 1564-1950 and Scotland Marriages 1561-1910.
 These mainly contain Church of Scotland records prior to 1855 and statutory records from 1856-1874/75.

-7. NLS Maps
+6. NLS Maps

 The Scottish Military Research Group is a charitable organisation set up to educate and inform the public about how to research their Scottish military ancestry.
 As well as providing free access to rolls of honour, it has the most comprehensive collection of Scottish military war memorials online, accessible via its Commemorations Project.

 If your ancestors worked in Scotland’s mining industry, you can find records of their lives on Scottish Mining.
 There are detailed parish reports, gazetteer and newspaper articles, reports on accidents and strikes and more, with some 22,000 miners named, including information on 15,000 fatalities.